Function 06 / 07 · Know

 Optimised

-The KB is a self-improving system.
-Search misses trigger article creation.
+The KB is a self-improving system, grounding humans and AI alike.
+Search misses (from the team or surfaced from the AI's recontacts) trigger article creation.
 Unused articles auto-flag for retirement.
-The team's intelligence compounds rather than scattering.
+The AI's grounding stays in sync.
+The operation's intelligence compounds rather than scattering across three sources.

 • Auto-flagged stale content